felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 honest package that feels genuine and effortless.
 It's a *cool* album.
 I'm looking forward to more content from Djo (aka Joe Keery, aka Steve from Stranger Things (!!)).
 I'm already tapping my feet to his new single, *Keep Your Head Up*.

+**Congratulations, Djo!
+I'm still waiting on that vinyl version to release!**

 [Click here to listen to Twenty Twenty](https://www.youtube.com/playlist?list=PLd8W-283kUR8gk9AS_E6kCAt4KWtXC8pS)